MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-r-server-enterprise-config.md

 ## How to configure for the enterprise

 >[!Important]
->For your convenience, [Azure Management Resource (ARM) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment) are available to quickly deploy and configure Microsoft R Server for operationalization in Azure.
+>For your convenience, [Azure Management Resource templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment) are available to quickly deploy and configure Microsoft R Server for operationalization in Azure.
 >
 >Get one of [these templates on GitHub](https://github.com/Microsoft/microsoft-r/tree/master/rserver-arm-templates).
 Then, learn how to use it with this [blog post](https://blogs.msdn.microsoft.com/rserver/2017/07/07/set-up-an-auto-scale-environment-to-operationalize-your-r-analytics-with-just-one-click/).